jpadilla/django-rest-framework-jwt/docs/index.md

 This is the secret key used to sign the JWT.
 Make sure this is safe and not shared or public.

 Default is your project's `settings.SECRET_KEY`.

+### JWT_GET_USER_SECRET_KEY
+This is more robust version of JWT_SECRET_KEY.
+It is defined per User, so in case token is compromised it can be easily changed by owner.
+Changing this value will make all tokens for given user unusable.
+Value should be a function, accepting user as only parameter and returning it's secret key.

+Default is `None`.

 ### JWT_PUBLIC_KEY
 This is an object of type `cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey`.
 It will be used to verify the signature of the incoming JWT.
 Will override `JWT_SECRET_KEY` when set.
 Read the [documentation](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey) for more details.
 Please note that `JWT_ALGORITHM` must be set to one of `RS256`, `RS384`, or `RS512`.